MetalMooseFRC/MetalMoose2018/MetalMoose2018CommandBased/readme.md

   * 1 turning motor on each side; total 2 motors
 * Elevator
   * 1 motor for lifting
-  * 1 motor for rotating
 * Cameras
 * Gyroscope

 # Command

-* DifferentiateDrive
+* ArcadeDrive/TankDrive
   * requires: Drivetrain
   * Not written as a command; impelment it like iterative
-* SpinIn
+* Intake
   * requires: Fidget
-* SpinOut
+* Discharge
   * requires: Fidget
-* Lift
+* Lift/Drop
   * requires: Elevator
-* Drop
-  * requires: Elevator
+  * controlled by a joystick

 # Things to be done

-* Learning the final designes of the fidget and the elevator
 * Decide what sensors/encoder to use
-* Decide which joystick to use and the mapping of buttons
-*
+* Mapping the controller to commands